ahfitzpa/2024-05-21-UCDVet/index.md

 <h2 id="collaborative_notes">Collaborative Notes</h2>

 <p>
 We will use a <a href="{{ page.collaborative_notes }}">Slack channel</a> for chatting, taking notes, and sharing URLs and bits of code.
 You can download Slack or access it through your web browser.
-Please note, that you must use your UCDc email address to access the Slack channel.
+Please note, that you must use your UCD email address to access the Slack channel.
 </p>
 <hr/>
 {% endif %}

 {% comment %}
 SURVEYS - DO NOT EDIT SURVEY LINKS